 The Plumbing program provides a full-scale education on the skills needed to succeed in the plumbing trade.
 Our labs give you space to fully demonstrate the skills and techniques you learn in class.

-Plumbers and plumber apprentices install and service hot and cold water distribution piping, plumbing fixtures and appliances, waste and vent piping, wastewater disposal and hot water heating in systems in residential, commercial and institutional applications.
-Natural and propane gas lines, medical vacuum and medical gas, process piping and fire standpipe systems are also installed by graduates of this course.
+Course curriculum includes how to install and service hot and cold water distribution piping, plumbing fixtures and appliances, waste and vent piping, wastewater disposal and hot water heating in systems in residential, commercial, and institutional applications, as well as natural and propane gas lines, medical vacuum and medical gas, process piping, and fire standpipe systems.

 Graduates from this program may find employment with:

 - Plumbing companies

 - Propane gas companies

 - Hardware sales

 The most successful path to a Red Seal as a plumber begins with the Plumbing program.
 This program enables you to earn 30 hours of apprenticeship time for each week of training and write the apprenticeship year one block exam, which puts you well on your way to Red Seal certification.
 Upon graduation, once you are working with a suitable employer, you will register as an apprentice to complete your journey to challenge the Interprovincial Exam.
 When you register, Apprenticeship PEI will give you credit for the hours earned and block exams passed while you were at Holland College.